 Norbert Hanik heads the "Wireline Transmission Technology" group at TUM.
 He received the Dipl.-Ing. degree in Electrical Engineering from the Technische Universität München (TUM) with a thesis on digital spread spectrum systems in 1989.
 From 1989 to 1995 he was a research associate at the Institute for Communications Engineering, TUM, where he worked in the field of Optical Communications.
 In 1995 he received the Dr.-Ing. degree with a thesis on non-linear effects in optical transmission.

-From 1995 to 2002, Prof. Hanik was with the Technologiezentrum of Deutsche Telekom, heading the research group "System Concepts of Photonic Networks".
-From January to March 2002 he was a Visiting Professor at the Research Center COM of the Technical University of Denmark, Copenhagen.
-He has contributed to many Telekom-internal, national and international R&D-projects, both as a scientist and project leader.
+From 1995 to 2004, Prof. Hanik was with the research center of Deutsche Telekom, heading the research group "System Concepts of Photonic Networks".
+From January to March 2002 he held a guest professorship at the Department of Photonics Engineering (DTU Fotonic) at the Technical University of Denmark, Copenhagen.
+He has contributed to a multitude of Telekom-internal, national, and international R&D-projects, both as a scientist and project leader.

 As of April 2004, Prof. Hanik holds an Associate Professorship at TUM.
-His primary research interests are in the fields of modeling and optimization of optical and copper-based communication systems applying methods of communications engineering, classical and quantum physics, information theory, signal processing, and coding.
+Applying methods of communications engineering, information theory and signal processing, he works on increasing transmission rates, reach and flexibility of fiber-optic communication systems.

 Forschungspraxis or MSCE Internships